The NHS across Staffordshire will be better prepared for outbreaks of new infectious diseases, if the public follows Public Health England advice.

 Only call NHS 111 if you cannot get help online.

 You can help protect yourself and others from spreading infection by practising good hygiene methods.
-This includes regular hand-washing and adopting the “Catch It, Bin It, Kill It” method for coughs and colds.
+This includes regular hand-washing and maintaining the NHS virus safety measures.